The NHS pension scheme as a sessional GP

 Whether you are a type 1, type 2 or a locum GP it is your responsibility to pay the correct tier.

-The correct tier will be based on your income after adding all your pensionable roles together.
+In relation to your NHS Practitioner roles your pension contribution tier is based on your total income after adding all your pensionable practitioner roles together.
 You need to apply the same tier for all these roles.

 Officer roles do not count towards your tier.